Sue Thomas – Local Organising Committee Chair

 I am the Macmillan Information and Support Services Facilitator for Cardiff and the Vale University Health Board.
 I oversee the running of three information and support centres, providing health information to patients, carers, staff and the public with the help of a team of volunteers.
 I also work in partnership with the third sector to provide information and support services.
 I took up this role in February 2017 and previous to this was Senior Library Assistant in the Health Promotion Library, a national library providing health and wellbeing information.
 In my spare time I enjoy volunteering and am a qualified Halliwick Instructor with a disabled swimming club.

-I have been working at the NHS Wales Informatics Service since 2008, and my latest role is to develop a patient portal to access NHS Wales information and resources, and a personalised patient platform.
+I have been working at the NHS Wales Informatics Service since 2008, and my latest role as National Clinical Informatics Lead – Public involves developing a patient portal to access NHS Wales information and resources, and a personalised patient platform.
 I am keen that the public have access to up to date, accurate, relevant and easily accessible information about services in NHS Wales to help them to find out about and cope with their conditions, and co-produce their care with their health and care professionals.
+I am also service lead for the NHS Wales e-Library for Health.

 I spent 21 years at Aneurin Bevan University Health Board in South East Wales, and its predecessor organisations as Strategic Health Evidence Manager and previously as Library Services Manager.
 I began my career as Abstractor/Indexer at the King’s Fund in London after graduating with an honours degree in Librarianship and Information Studies then finished there as Assistant Technical Services Librarian.
 I have written and co-authored articles and book chapters on librarianship and use of information technology in health, and three systematic reviews.